-5 Important Classroom Accommodations For Autistic Children
+5 Important Classroom Accommodations For Children With Autism

 Difficulties with transitions between tasks and activities is common through the full range of the autism spectrum.
 Therefore, a daily class schedule detailing the broad activity categories for the day is a must.
 A detailed daily schedule will greatly assist with the transitions related to moving between the classroom, lunchroom, schoolyard and other destinations throughout the day.